Dodgers closer Jansen encourages masks after positive test - WHIZ News

 “I’m masking up, too,” Atlanta third base coach Ron Washington said.

-At 68, Washington has seen fellow Braves coach Eric Young Sr. and Mets hitting coach Chili Davis opt out this season.
+At 68, Washington has seen fellow Braves coach Eric Young Sr. opt out this season.
+Mets hitting coach Chili Davis is working remotely.

 “I know I’m one of the high-risk guys,” he said.
 “I trust the protocol that MLB has in place and I also trust Ron Washington even more.”